 On the final screen of the button creation wizard, click the ‘Finish and Get Code’ button.

-This is the URL you need.
-Keep it open in this tab or save it in a safe place.
+This is the URL you need, so you’ll want to keep it open in this tab or save it in a safe place.

-Next, go to your WordPress admin area and edit a post or page where you want to add the PayPal donate button.
+Next, you can go to your WordPress admin area and edit a post or page where you want to add the PayPal donate button.

 You need to add a new HTML block to your page or use the Text mode if you’re using the Classic editor.